 Blackheads are comedones that are open at the surface of the skin.
 They are filled with excess oil and dead skin cells.
 It's not dirt that causes the comedone to turn black.
-The oil's reaction to air causes the black color.
+The black hue results from the irregular reflection of light coming from clogged hair follicles.
 Blackheads can frequently be treated with over-the-counter medications.

 Comedones that stay closed at the surface of the skin are called whiteheads.
 This happens when oil and skin cells prevent a clogged hair follicle from opening.
 Many of the same over-the-counter medicines that treat blackheads are also effective against whiteheads.

 Papules are comedones that become inflamed, forming small red or pink bumps on the skin.
 This type of pimple may be sensitive to the touch.
 Picking or squeezing can make the inflammation worse and may lead to scarring.
 A large number of papules may indicate moderate to severe acne.